-PUBLIC COMMENT & APPROVAL PROCESS
+PUBLIC COMMENT AND APPROVAL PROCESS

 Once the draft plan was completed, it was submitted to DNR and DATCP for review on October 5, 2018.
 The two agencies provide comments to the county which were incorporated into the final draft.
 In addition, the draft plan was presented to the Land Conservation Committee (LCC) to move to public comment on September 25, 2018.
 The LCC held a public hearing for the LWRMP on November 15, 2018.
 Comments received from the public hearing were incorporated as necessary into the final draft.
-The final draft of the plan was presented to and approved by the County Board on DATE.
+The final draft of the plan was presented to and approved by the County Board on December 20, 2018.
 Finally, the plan was presented to the state Land and Water Conservation Board on December 4, 2018.
-The Land and Water Conservation Board recommended approved by DATCP on DATE.
+The Land and Water Conservation Board recommended approval of the plan at this meeting and the final plan was approved by DATCP on January 7, 2019.